 What a shock I got when she came towards me with open arms and, as she gave me one of her wonderful hugs, hearing her whisper the words “I always knew you were gay, I don’t know why it took you so long to tell me.”

 Not all my family were like mum, though.
 Some told me they were having difficulty in accepting what I was because it wasn’t the sort of thing that happened to men in the area we came from.
-Hurtful words, but I already knew that the best thing I could do was to keep away from those who were upset by the life I was given and to allow them to live their lives as they wanted.
+Hurtful words, but I already knew that the best thing I could do was to keep away from those who were upset by the life I was given, and allow them to live their lives as they wanted.

 The fact that, in the past, there had been a few other men in the family who had never married, never seemed to raise any suspicions that the family had gay people as a part of it.
 It may have been talked about, but never while I was in the room.

 When I took my next job, which would last 23-years, it took me six years to come out, and that was only when I heard the words “Do you mind if I ask you a personal question?”
-Of course, nobody cared that I was gay, yet for all those years I had been terrified what some of my work colleagues would think about me had I come out on my first day.
+Of course, nobody cared that I was gay, yet for all those years I had been terrified what some of my work colleagues would think about me had I ‘come out’ of the closet.

 When we moved to our current home in South Wales, both my partner and I were a little hesitant that people would accept us.
-There are fewer people down here than where we had lived for over 30 years.
-We were coming back to that place I’d been told that ‘being gay didn’t happen to men’.
+There are fewer people here than where we had lived for over 30 years.
+We were coming back to that place I’d been told that ‘being gay didn’t happen.’
 We couldn’t have been more wrong!

 Maybe some of the scars from our past never heal?